-Elim Case (°1981, San Diego, United States) is an artist who works in a variety of media.
+Elim Case (°1981, San Diego, United States) is a non-binary artist who works in a variety of media.
 By emphasizing aesthetics, Case creates work in which a fascination with the clarity of content and an uncompromising attitude towards conceptual and minimal art can be found.
 The work is aloof and systematic and a cool and neutral imagery is used.

 At times, disconcerting beauty emerges.
 The inherent visual seductiveness, along with the conciseness of the exhibitions, further complicates the reception of their manifold layers of meaning.